 Highlight relief efforts

-Sharing content unrelated to the impact of COVID-19
+Sharing content unrelated to the crisis

 Update automations to reflect the current climate